 Joan asks her Guidance: What is the truth about the belief that if Justin works late, he doesn't love me?

 Joan relaxes and opens, moving out of her thinking mind and allowing the information to come through her from her Guidance.
-This Guidance is always here for us and we can access the information when we are open to learning about the truth and about loving action toward ourselves.
+This Guidance is always here for us and we can access the information when we are open to learning about the truth and about loving action toward ourselves, and we are eating clean, non-processed food to keep the frequency of our body high enough to access our guidance.
 It takes some time, but eventually Joan receives the following information: